gitlabmyxa/winlatorxperformance/README.md

 # Installation

-1. Download and install the APK (Winlator_10.1.apk) from [GitHub Releases](https://github.com/gitlabmyxa/winlatorxperformance/releases)
+1. Download and install the APK (Winlator_Xperformance.apk) from [GitHub Releases](https://github.com/gitlabmyxa/winlatorxperformance/releases)
 2. Launch the app and wait for the installation process to finish

 -----